Terms and Conditions

 8. LIMITATION OF LIABILITY.

 8.1 Limitation of Liability.
-EXCEPT FOR WILLFUL MISCONDUCT OR GROSS NEGLIGENCE, TO THE MAXIMUM EXTENT PERMITTED BY LAW, IN NO EVENT WILL EITHER PARTY'S AGGREGATE LIABILITY ARISING OUT OF OR RELATED TO THIS AGREEMENT, INCLUDING COMPANY’S USE OF ANY THIRD PARTY GOODS, WHETHER IN CONTRACT, TORT OR OTHERWISE, EXCEED THE FEES ACTUALLY PAID BY COMPANY TO SUPPLIER DURING THE IMMEDIATELY PRECEDING TWELVE (12) MONTH PERIOD PRECEDING THE ACT, OMISSION, OR OCCURRENCE GIVING RISE TO SUCH LIABILITY.
+EXCEPT FOR WILLFUL MISCONDUCT OR GROSS NEGLIGENCE, TO THE MAXIMUM EXTENT PERMITTED BY LAW, IN NO EVENT WILL EITHER PARTY'S AGGREGATE LIABILITY ARISING OUT OF OR RELATED TO THIS AGREEMENT, INCLUDING COMPANY’S USE OF ANY THIRD PARTY GOODS OR THIRD PARTY SERVICES, WHETHER IN CONTRACT, TORT OR OTHERWISE, EXCEED THE FEES ACTUALLY PAID BY COMPANY TO SUPPLIER DURING THE IMMEDIATELY PRECEDING TWELVE (12) MONTH PERIOD PRECEDING THE ACT, OMISSION, OR OCCURRENCE GIVING RISE TO SUCH LIABILITY.

 9. TERM & TERMINATION.